nalinigans/OmicsDS/README.md

 # OmicsDB
-Columnar Storage for BAM/CRAM files
+Performant Columnar Storage for BAM/CRAM files in C++